MLB Free Agents might break contract recordsCommercial Content | 21+ | T&Cs Apply

 It’s believed this could be the year in which one of Machado or Harper breaks the $300 million rate and sets a new standard as the costliest man in MLB.

 A deal of such magnitude is incredibly rare, though, and only a player of truly elite class—such as Rodriguez—can be argued as worthy of such immense cost.
-Of the top 10 biggest contracts signed by free agents in MLB history, three were signed pre-2010, and Rodriguez accounts for two of them.
+Of the top 10 biggest contracts signed by free agents in MLB history, three were signed pre-2010, and Rodriguez accounts for two of them, which is important if you like to bet on baseball.

 That being said, A-Rod’s Yankees contract only comes in at fifth if we were to rank the biggest deals in terms of their value per season, as opposed to overall value.
 A player’s quality is arguably even better analyzed by looking at annual revenue, perhaps as a result of being given a shorter contract as a free agent.